stape-io/phone-number-formatter-web-variable/README.md

 Maintenance and unit tests added by [Giovani Ortolani Barbosa](https://www.linkedin.com/in/giovani-ortolani-barbosa/).

-Phone Number Formatter Variable for GTM is developed and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.
+Phone Number Formatter Variable for GTM Web Container is developed and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.